top of page

 💳 NONPAYMENT & LEASE DEFAULT

-What happens if someone stops paying during the 36-month lease?
+What happens if someone stops paying their lease?

 There is a 3-month grace period.